ayashrath/analyze-whatsapp-chat/README.md

 ## Features to add / Bugs to solve

-- New flags
+- New flags, that are planned to be added
-  - emoji count
-  - poll data analysis
+  - Poll data analysis - Shows details of polls that were present on the group
-  - graphical analysis
+  - Graphical analysis - Gives graphical output of the analysis, on appropriate areas
-  - date and time analysis
+  - Date and time analysis - Makes use of the date and time data available
-    - most active date
-    - time analysis
-  - Full analysis report return
+  - Full analysis report return - Generates a full report in a single file, for sharing purposes
-- improved word list flag
+- Emoji count: Gives a count of emojis in default and total flags
+- Improve word list - By making the output more approachable and adding more analysed data
-- better data and scripts for testing
+- Better data and scripts for testing - As currently there is no proper way for the program to be tested for validity
-- Also, totally inactive member list
+- Improve build.py
+  - Remove inline comments (as the program is already removing other type of comments, so these should also get removed for uniformity)
-- Remove type hints in build.py
+  - Remove type hints (as some of its features only work in later versions, so some older versions can't execute the final script)